 However, an image with noise is still a whole lot better than a blurry image.
-Increasing the ISO makes a whole lot sense rather than missing the shot.
+Increasing the ISO makes a whole lot of sense rather than missing the shot.
 Noise, after all, can be taken care of in post.
 On the other hand, blurry images are more or less useless.

 Topaz DeNoise AI overview

 There are a lot of traditional ways to deal with noise in your images.
-The most common method that has been in use is the one that’s provided with the photo editing software – popular ones being Lightroom, Photoshop and Luminar 4.
+The most common method that has been in use is the one that’s provided with the photo editing software – popular ones being Lightroom, Photoshop, and Luminar NEO.
 Topaz Labs, the creators of Topaz DeNoise AI, on the other hand, have this piece of software that’s entirely dedicated to reducing noise while retaining clarity and sharpness.

 As with many processes that are making use of Artificial Intelligence (AI), Topaz Denoise AI too leverages this technology.
-Topaz Labs claims to have fed their algorithm with millions of noisy/clear images until it actually learned what noise is and how best to remove it.
+Topaz Labs claims to have fed its algorithm with millions of noisy/clear images until it actually learned what noise is and how best to remove it.

 My experience with Topaz DeNoise AI has been quite a good one.
 Working with the software is a breeze and I must say that I was pleasantly surprised with the output.
 Once you run the image through the software, there’s nothing much that you need to do as far as noise is concerned.
 There are just four sliders that you need to work with and with the press of a button, it’s like the software really does some kind of magic to get rid of noise in the image.

 I have always appreciated how Topaz Labs design its software.
 You can either use Topaz DeNoise AI as stand-alone software or launch it from within other software like Lightroom or Photoshop.
 And the integration is quite seamless.
 During the installation process, it didn’t even prompt me about this.

 If you have an image ready from which you want to reduce noise, you can launch the Topaz DeNoise AI software separately and import the image into the software.